Drug and alcohol addiction ruins millions of lives every year.

 The second reason support from family and friends is important is accountability.
 As in, my actions are accountable to a group of people who are looking out for me.

 For many who are in recovery, the line between groups like AA and actual family becomes indistinguishable.
-This is by design, and if you want to help an addict, you want to encourage meeting participation.
+This is by design, and if you want to help an addict recover, you need to encourage meeting attendance.

 They don’t work for everyone, but we have yet to find a one-stop solution for literally anything in the connected fields of mental health and addictions, so this should in no way dissuade you from encouraging friends and family members to attend.

 We have to use what is available to us.
 If you have the money to attend groups run by a trained addiction professional like myself for nine hours a week, then that’s what I’d recommend.
 But most people don’t have the financial resources to stay in intensive therapy indefinitely.